Heart and Vascular

 TRANSCATHETER MITRAL VALVE REPAIR (MITRACLIP)

-This procedure clips together the leaky flaps of a damaged mitral valve in patients with mitral regurgitation.
-It allows the valve to close more completely, helping restore normal blood flow while improving quality of life.
+For patients with mitral regurgitation.
+A catheter is inserted through the groin and guided to the heart to insert a small device that clips together the leaky flaps of the mitral valve.
+This enables the valve to close more completely, helping restore normal blood flow and improving quality of life.

 TRANSCATHETER MITRAL VALVE REPLACEMENT (TMVR)

-• Percutaneous aortic and mitral valvuloplasty, which uses a balloon to expand narrow heart valves.
+• Percutaneous aortic and mitral valvuloplasty, a catheter-based procedure that uses a balloon to expand narrow heart valves.

-• Closures of patent foramen ovale and atrial septal defects, which are congenital holes between the heart's chambers.
+• Catheter-based closure of patent foramen ovale (PFO) and atrial septal defects (ASD).